 One of the world's most unusual hotel experiences is to be able to bunk down on a bed of ice and be completely comfortable, yet this is what staying in an Ice Hotel allows you to experience.
-We round up the top five ice hotels in Scandinavia and Canada.
+Here, our specialists round up the top ice hotels in Scandinavia and the Nordics.

 The best?
 Maybe.
 The original?
 Certainly.
 Sweden’s ICEHOTEL, which is pieced together jigsaw style from huge ice blocks sourced from the frozen River Torne near the village of Jukkasjarvi in Swedish Lapland, a cool 125 miles north of the Arctic Circle, offers guests the chance to stay in a room carved entirely from ice, from the walls to the chandeliers, furniture, intricate sculptures and even the beds.
 A three-night stay includes one night in an ice room, two further nights in warm accommodation, and the chance to indulge in all manner of winter activities, including snowmobiling, reindeer safaris, ice driving, Northern Lights hunts, husky tours and wilderness dinners.
 End each day with a drink in the 45-foot ICEBAR, where the drinks are served in glasses made from, you guessed it, ice.